 Notes: This table contains the results from the regressions of audit committee expertise on the variables reflecting firm organization and business activities.
 The samples are Russian joint-stock companies that participated in a Japan-Russia joint enterprise survey conducted in 2005.
 The proportion of expert auditors (AUDEXP), the total number of expert auditors (NUMEXP), and the dummy variable that assigns a value of 1 if a company that appoints more than one expert auditor from the outside (EXPAPP) are used as dependent variables.
 Table 5 provides the definitions of the independent variables.
 The predicted signs are indicated in parentheses following the abbreviation of the independent variables.
-Standard errors are computed using White's heteroskedasticity-consistent estimator and given in parentheses beneath the regression coefficients.
-The F and the Wald tests test the null hypothesis in which all coefficients are zero. , , and denote statistical significance at the 1%, 5%, and 10% levels, respectively.
+The regression coefficients.
+The F and the Wald tests test the null hypothesis in which all coefficients are zero. \\\, \\, and \ denote statistical significance at the 1%, 5%, and 10% levels, respectively.